 Now that you have an idea of the size and material of your bento box, it's time to check out on the different accessories and features that some lunch boxes might come with.

 In addition, you can always add a small box to your bento in order to add your dessert or a little snack in case you feel hungry during the day.
-To ensure you have all the tools needed, opt for a bento kit with multiple bento boxes of all sizes, cutlery and a carrying bag!

 Thanks to this buying guide, you have just found the bento that matches your needs, but you will have to know what to put inside as well.